 5. Barring Immigration for Asiatic People

 In the early 1900’s, Congress imposed immigration restrictions in order to return the US back to the white Protestant character that defined the 1800’s.
-The new policies entirely prohibited Asian immigrants, which some in government considered Hebrews to see.
+The new policies entirely prohibited Asian immigrants, which some in government considered Hebrews to be.
 (See 1909 NYTimes article stating such.)
-When Nazism rose in Europe in the 1930s, most of the Jews who needed to escape were not able to flee to the US
+When Nazism rose in Europe in the 1930s, most of the Jews who needed to escape were not able to flee to the US.

 6. Ivy League Education: Many prestigious academic institutions in the United States instated “Jewish quotas” to limit the number of Jewish students accepted per year, or deny Jewish enrollment entirely.
 Such quotas were widespread in the 19th and 20th centuries, and affected some of the greatest minds of the era, who happened to be Jewish (see below).
 Many instead avoided Ivy League institutions in favor of those who had less rigid quotas or none at all – Jonas Salk who developed the first safe and effective vaccine for polio enrolled in NYU and Famed Physicist Richard P. Feynman enrolled in MIT.
 In fact, the establishment of the Salk Institute in California years later was the final push to end deed restrictions in San Diego.
 (As we recently wondered, Jewish quotas may have returned to the Ivy League as now Jews are considered not ethnic enough.)